What is a Traditional Thai Bamboo Tattoo?

 When modern tattooing first began in Thailand, like most of the world, non sacred tattoos were initially deemed to the realm of the poor and criminal.
 To combat the low class impressions, an emphasis was made by tattoo artists on modern methods and designs for the modern era.
 Tattoo Artists did everything they could to reject the traditions of the past and establish themselves as modern, different and safe.

-Before 2003 there were not too many (if any) Tattoo Shops doing traditional style, Thai Hand Poke Bamboo tattoos.
+Before 2003 there were not too many (if any) Tattoo Shops doing traditional style of Thai Hand Poke Bamboo tattoos.
 Getting a Tattoo made using a Bamboo Needle was something you received in Jail – not the image the modern tattoo industry wanted to associate with.
+If you check the “establish in” year on Tattoo shop’s advertising Traditional Thai Tattoo or Bamboo Tattoo in Thailand, you will rarely see any Tattoo Parlors established before 2004-2005

 So what happened to change this?